-It is almost inevitable that the majority of wounds, whether acute, chronic, surgical or healing by secondary intention, will become contaminated with bacteria to some extent.
-However, contamination, which describes the presence of organisms in a wound, with no active growth and no host response, is of no relevance to clinical practice (Kingsley et al, 2006).
+It is almost inevitable that the majority of wounds will become contaminated with bacteria to some extent.
+However.

+contamination, which describes the presence of organisms in a wound, with no active growth and no host response, is of no relevance to clinical practice (Kingsley et al, 2006).
 However, when wound bioburden increases, clinical effects may be noted and may require intervention.
-The Wound Infection Continuum is a useful aid to identifying treatment objectives.
-It should, however, only be used as part of a holistic assessment of the patient and their wound (Gray et al, 2005).
-The continuum describes the effects of increasing bacterial numbers in wound tissue, using conceptual names for increasingly severe forms of wound bioburden.
-It can also be used in reverse, to mark the wound's progress towards healing (Figure 1).
-The different stages are:
+The increasing bacterial numbers in wound tissue can be described using conceptual names:

+- ▶ Colonisation

-- Colonised
+- → Critical colonisation

-- >> Critically colonised

-- Local infection
+- >> Local infection

-- ▶ Spreading infection (Kingsley, 2006).
+- Spreading infection (Kingsley, 2006).